-Licking Township Licking County 6737 White Chapel Road P.O.
-Box 222 Jacksontown, Ohio 43030
+Licking Township Licking County 6737 White Chapel Road P.O Box 222 Jacksontown, Ohio 43030

-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Licking Township, Licking County, (the Township) as of and for the year ended December 31, 2006, which collectively comprise the Township's basic financial statements and have issued our report thereon dated January 13, 2009, wherein we noted the Township prepared its financial statements on the cash basis which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
-In addition, the Township reclassified its private purpose trust fund as disclosed in Note 3.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Licking Township, Licking County, (the Township) as of and for the year ended December 31, 2007, which collectively comprise the Township's basic financial statements and have issued our report thereon dated January 13, 2009, wherein we noted the Township prepared its financial statements on the cash basis which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.